Security Architecture

 What Android VR headsets are supported?+

 SCG supports Meta Quest 2, Quest 3, Quest Pro, Pico 4, and any Android-based VR headset running Android 10 or higher with hardware TEE support.
-PC VR headsets (Valve Index, HTC Vive) are planned for a future release.
+PC VR headsets are planned for a future release.

 Ready to integrate?

 Most developers are up and running in under 30 minutes.
-No credit card required to start.
+Register your game and get your API key today.

 Get Started →